List of people executed in Oklahoma (pre-1972)

 The following is a list of people executed by the U.S. state of Oklahoma before 1972, when capital punishment was briefly abolished by the Supreme Court's ruling in Furman v.
 Georgia.
 For people executed by Oklahoma after the restoration of capital punishment by the Supreme Court's ruling in Gregg v.
 Georgia (1976), see List of people executed in Oklahoma.

 Background

+When Oklahoma became a state in 1907, all executions were carried out by hanging within the county of conviction.
+Very few hangings occurred during this time period due to governor Lee Cruce's opposition to capital punishment.
 In 1915, Oklahoma adopted electrocution as its main form of capital punishment, with a designated execution chamber being added to the state penitentiary in McAlester.
 From that year to 1972, 83 prisoners (all male) were executed in the state penitentiary.
-82 were electrocuted; one of the prisoners, sentenced to death by the federal government under the "Lindbergh law", was hanged instead at his request.
-(Hanging was retained as an alternative method.)
+82 were electrocuted; one of the prisoners, sentenced to death by the federal government under the "Lindbergh law", was hanged instead as was required for federal executions at the time.
+(Hanging was retained by the state as an alternative method.)